bsmahi/in28minutes.github.io/_blog/articles/2017-10-15-spring-master-class.md

 #### Connecting to My SQL and Other Databases

 Spring Boot makes it easy to switch databases!
-Yeah really simple.
+Yeah, really simple.

 ##### Steps
 - Install MySQL and Setup Schema